We use cookies to make sure you get the best experience.

 All articles

-People have preconceived notions about how a corporation will treat them.
-So it’s bad news if your customer service is not up to par.
-Customers who have had a bad service experience are quick to vent their frustrations on social media.
-The message is clear: in today's digitally connected world, you can't afford to ignore these annoyances.
+Customers often have expectations about how a company will treat them.
+If your customer service is lacking, it's bad news.
+Customers who have a negative experience are quick to share their frustrations on social media.
+In today's digital world, you can't afford to ignore these issues.

 How To Prevent Bad Customer Service: №1